 But the actions of the group’s members and even leadership have repeatedly belied the official party line.

-At the December 12 pro-Trump rally in Washington, D.C., a member of the Proud Boys attacked a counter-protester while screaming “Fucking Jew.”
-The incident was captured on video ADL has viewed.
+At the December 12 pro-Trump rally in Washington, D.C., a member of the Proud Boys attacked a counter-protester while someone simultaneously screamed, “Fucking Jew.”
+The incident was captured on video, which ADL has reviewed.

 Later that night, Tarrio, alongside an unidentified member of the Proud Boys, tore down and set fire to a Black Lives Matter banner outside the Asbury Methodist Church, one of the oldest Black churches in Washington, D.C.
 Tarrio later claimed that the attack was not motivated by race, but because “BLM is a Marxist movement,” adding, “the burning of this banner wasn’t about race religion [sic] or political ideology it [sic] was about a racist movement that has terrorized the citizens of this country.”

 Whatever Tarrio’s stated reasons, tearing a Black Lives Matter banner from a historically Black church is clearly an act of profound bigotry and is, according to the Washington Post, being investigated as a potential hate crime by the Washington, D.C. police department.

 The Proud Boys’ history of racist associations goes back to its founding.
 The 2016 creation of the group was first announced in Taki’s Magazine, a right-wing publication that has published virulent racists like Jared Taylor and Richard Spencer.
 Since then, there have been many examples of close ties between Proud Boys and racist right-wing extremists.

 In 2017 members of the Proud Boys marched at the deadly Unite the Right rally in Charlottesville, although the organization denounced the event and warned members that they would be banned from the group if they marched.
 At the time of the event, Unite the Right’s organizer Jason Kessler was a member of the group.